victorvalenca/PLATYPUS/PLATYPUS Grammar Specification.md

 ## 2. Lexical Specification (INCOMPLETE)

+## NOTE:
-## NOTE: **This is incredibly incomplete and broken, I am simply writing this down and will fix it as I read along the informal language specification provided to me**
+**This is incomplete, I am simply writing this down and will fix it as I read along the informal language specification provided to me
+This does not follow standard BNF/EBNF syntax, I will rewrite it once I get all the definitions correct and complete.**

 ### 2.1 Input Elements and Tokens
 ```